renoise/tools/Tools/com.renoise.Duplex.xrnx/README.md

 # Duplex

-*MIDI/OSC controller playground for Renoise.*
+*MIDI/OSC controller framework for Renoise.*

 Duplex is a collection of scripts that you install as a single Renoise tool.
 The scripts can run on a wide range of hardware, and works together to offer full, bi-directional control of the Renoise mixer/effects/pattern matrix.
 But Duplex is also about the weird and wonderful stuff, like custom-built sequencers and performance tools.